Explore

 Within a structure like this, each group includes all of the skills necessary to deliver marketing activities for a specific stage of the customer journey.
 Teams using this model need to work closely to ensure a seamless experience for their customers.
 This collaboration creates a funnel that is optimized at every stage.

-Organization by division
+Structure marketing by division

 Divisional organizational structures are common at large enterprises.
 Divisions can be based on product lines, geographies, or customer segments.
 Each division operates autonomously within the larger organization.
 These are key revenue streams so the structure of the entire company is organized for driving growth.
 Each division has control over their own resources — including dedicated marketing, sales, and product management teams.